asreview-simulation/asreview-simulation/README.dev.md

 ### `tests/unit`

 These tests are simlpe, quick to run, and mostly focus on whether the `asreview-simulation` subcommands manipulate the state (`obj`) in the correct way.
 The idea of the "unit" in unit testing is that when the test fails, there is just one thing that could have gone wrong.
+This is in contrast to other types of test, e.g. integration testing (see below).

 ### `tests/mocked`

-TODO
+The mocked tests verifies whether the arguments that `SimulateReview` receives inside `asreview`'s `SimulateEntrypoint` module are the same arguments as what `SimulateReview` in `asreview_simulate` receives.
+The simulation inside these tests just do the setting up of a simulation, but they do not run.
+This makes them faster than the integration tests (see below), but naturally, the simulation does not generate output files, so there are no results to compare.

 ### `tests/it`